sfu-vinci/sfu-vinci.github.io/_posts/2025-06-02-vinci-alex-mariakakis.md

 categories: vinci talk
 ---

-We are pleased to have [Alex Mariakakis](https://mariakakis.github.io/) from the University of Sheffield presenting at our SFU VINCI seminar.
+We are pleased to have [Alex Mariakakis](https://mariakakis.github.io/) from the University of Toronto presenting at our SFU VINCI seminar.

 <img src="https://discover.research.utoronto.ca/12783-alex-mariakakis/thumbnail" width="300" height="285" alt="Alex M>">